-The full-scale output current on the DAC2904 can be set two ways: either for each of the two DAC channels independently or for both channels simultaneously.
-For the independent gain set mode, the GSET pin (pin 42) must be low (that is, connected to AGND).
-In this mode, two external resistors are required-one R{SET} connected to the FSA1 pin (pin 44) and the other to the FSA2 pin (pin 41).
+The full-scale output current on the DAC2902 can be set two ways: either for each of the two DAC channels independently or for both channels simultaneously.
+For the independent gain set mode, the GSET pin (pin 42) must be LOW (that is, connected to AGND).
+In this mode, two external resistors are required-

+one R{SET} connected to the FSA1 pin (pin 44) and the other to the FSA2 pin (pin 41).
 In this configuration, the user has the flexibility to set and adjust the full-scale output current for each DAC independently, allowing for the compensation of possible gain mismatches elsewhere within the transmit signal path.

-Alternatively, bringing the GSET pin high (that is, connected to +V_A), the DAC2904 will switch into the simultaneous gain set mode.
+Alternatively, bringing the GSET pin HIGH (that is, connected to $+V_A$), the DAC2902 will switch into the simultaneous gain set mode.
 Now the full-scale output current of both DAC channels is determined by only one external R{SET} resistor connected to the FSA1 pin.
-The resistor at the FSA2 pin may be removed; however, this is not required because this pin is not functional in this mode and the resistor has no effect on the gain equation.
-The formula for deriving the correct R{SET} remains unchanged; for example, $R{\text{SET}}=2k\Omega$ will result in a 20mA output for both DACs.
+The resistor at the FSA2 pin may be removed, however this is not required since this pin is not functional in this mode and the resistor has no effect to the gain equation.
+The formula for deriving the correct R{SET} remains unchanged (for example, $R{SET} = 2k\Omega$ will result in a 20mA output for both DACs).